Horror punk: Forerunners

-During the late 1950s to 1960s, early precursors of the horror punk sound emerged primarily out of music pioneered by early shock rock musicians, Screamin' Jay Hawkins, Screaming Lord Sutch and Alice Cooper.
-Additionally, teenage tragedy songs or "death discs" became a popular style of songwriting which incorporated elements lifted from horror during the 1950s and 1960s, notable examples include "Teen Angel", "Endless Sleep" and "Moody River".
+The meeting of horror imagery and rock music has existed since the genre's earliest years.
+1950s rock and roll singer Screamin' Jay Hawkins and his single "I Put a Spell on You" is a prominent example of this, through its illusions to voodoo.
+Additionally, teenage tragedy songs such as "Teen Angel", "Endless Sleep" and "Moody River", were a popular style of songwriting which emphasised horror during the 1950s and 1960s.
 These elements continued into the 70s with the advent of glam rock and heavy metal.

 By the early 1970s, groups such as Alice Cooper and Black Sabbath employed horror themes extensively throughout their discography, with the latter's lead singer Ozzy Osbourne, later describing the band as "horror-rock" in 1986.

 In 1976, the Cramps formed in New York City, blending the sound of punk rock with rockabilly and cult horror movies, particularly those shown on Ghoulardi's Shock Theater.
 Their style which would later be influential in the development of psychobilly.
 Furthermore, the Damned one of the earliest English punk rock bands made use of a horror influenced aesthetic.
 In particular, the band's vocalist David Vanian shaped his stage persona around the 1931 film Dracula and its leading actor Bela Lugosi.

-Alternative Press retroactively labelled Roky Erickson's 1980 album The Evil One, as a precursor to horror punk.
+Additionally, American magazine Alternative Press retroactively labelled Roky Erickson's 1980 album The Evil One, as a precursor to horror punk.